Preparation for promotion to the National League System

-Over the past few years, our 1st Team have never been far from the top of their league table, three times winning it and runners up as many times!
-The opportunity to enter into the heights of the Western League has been there most years, but it has sadly been the constraints of our grounds that have prevented this opportunity from being taken.
+Over the past few years, our 1st Team have never been far from the top of their league table, three times winning it and runners up as many times.
+The opportunity to be promoted to the Western League has arisen most years, but it has sadly been the constraints of our grounds that have prevented this opportunity from being taken.
 The work, time, cost and commitment to begin and complete the process of increasing the ground-grading level is an extraordinary task to undertake, but the time has now come where we feel it is right to make that commitment and progress the team and club to the next level.

 Currently, the 1st Team play at Feeder League level (originally Step 7) and the promotion to Step 6 (Western League in our case) of the National League System (NLS) requires not only a formal application within a deadline, but a ground accreditation at Grade 7 before that application can even be made.